hkirk/swtafp-slides/slides/03/03-modelling.md

 ## Equality

-* Equality is structural and not referenctial be default
+* Equality is structural and not referential be default
 * Equality works with operators `=` and `<>`
 ```fsharp
 let eq x y = if (x <> y) then "not equal" else "equal"